-Looking at the PP value of the BIGGAN based model, the PP value is low in the drum, piano, and guitar, and high in bass and string.
+Looking at the PP value of the BIGGAN-based model, the PP value is low in the drum, piano, and guitar, and high in bass and string.
 This means that instruments do not generate music properly.
-The EB values for piano and guitar in the BIGGAN based model are extremely low in comparison to the dataset.
+The EB values for piano and guitar in the BIGGAN-based model are extremely low in comparison to the dataset.
 And the EB value of the bass and string is too high at 1.
 Also, the UP value of all instruments is significantly lower than that of the dataset.
-This means that the BIGGAN based model cannot generate music according to the distribution of the dataset.
-The music was of very poor quality when we listened t o the sample produced by the BIGGAN based model.
+This means that the BIGGAN-based model cannot generate music according to the distribution of the dataset.
+The music was of very poor quality when we listened t o the sample produced by the BIGGAN-based model.
 The music was poorly generated on both a quantitative and qualitative level.
-The BIGGAN based model projects and concatenates the discriminator output.
-In this process, unlike the other two models, the difference is that the output value of the discriminator changes.
-As a result, the model did not train properly and could not generate music properly.
+The BIGGAN-based model projects and concatenates the discriminator output.
+Unlike the other two models, the difference is that the output value of the discriminator changes.
+As a result, the model did not train and could not generate music properly.

-In the ACGAN based model, the PP value of piano, guitar, and string is close to 50%, which is higher than the PP value of drum and bass, which is less than 12%.
+In the ACGAN-based model, the PP value of piano, guitar, and string is close to 50%, which is higher than the PP value of drum and bass.
+The PP value of drum and bass is less than 12%.
 This shows that the instruments are generating the music properly.
-In the ACGAN based model, EB of the guitar in jazz genre is higher than that of the dataset by about 20%.
+In the ACGAN-based model, EB of the guitar in jazz genre is higher than that of the dataset by about 20%.
 And the EB of drums in the poprock genre is lower than that of the dataset by about 23%.
+Except for this, EB and UP are 18% for